 which has solution

-where $ref$ refers to the reference values for the integration (and become just some parameters in our model).
+where ref refers to the reference values for the integration (and become just some parameters in our model).
 I refer to this as the "general equilibrium" solution to make a connection with economics.
-Both $A$ and $B$ are adjusting to changes in the other.
-The "partial equilibrium" solutions follow from assuming $A$ or $B$ adjust slowly to changes in the other (are roughly constant) and result in supply and demand curves (see the paper).
+Both A and B are adjusting to changes in the other.
+The "partial equilibrium" solutions follow from assuming A or B adjust slowly to changes in the other (are roughly constant) and result in supply and demand curves (see the paper).
 We can write this in a log-linear form:

 These are power law relationships -- not power law distributions.
 Therefore information equilibrium relationships should be between two aggregates, not rank orders or cumulative distributions.
 It seems that a lot of economics deals with the latter, but there are a few examples that come up that fit this mold.
 First, there is CEO compensation (C) versus firm size (S) from Xavier Gabaix (I borrowed a graph from this blog post about Gabaix recent paper).
-We have the model $S \rightleftarrows C$ so that
+We have the model S⇄C so that

 And this works pretty well ...

 ... but not perfectly.
-What we have here is probably some measurement error, but also deviations from ideal information transfer (non-ideal information transfer) so that $I(C) < I(S)$ and therefore
+What we have here is probably some measurement error, but also deviations from ideal information transfer (non-ideal information transfer) so that I(C)<I(S) and therefore

 We'd say the information in the firm size isn't reaching the CEO's compensation for large and small firms.
 Since we expect ideal transfer to be a better approximation as our variables go to infinity, it seems likely that the high end represents more measurement error (fewer of the largest firms) than non-ideal information transfer.
 (I realized that after I drew on the figure.)

-This could be represented by the model $P/A \rightleftarrows GDP/A$ where $A$ is just the area unit to obtain population and GDP density.
+This could be represented by the model P/A⇄GDP/A where A is just the area unit to obtain population and GDP density.
 I drew in a schematic curve (again) that represents information equilibrium (ideal information transfer) and shows how non-ideal information transfer data would fall below the line.
 We can also see how allowing for non-ideal information transfer means you need to take a different view towards fitting the data -- we expect our results to fall below the line so a simple power law fit will be biased.
 I imagine new techniques will have to be developed to make this process more rigorous.

 ...